Skip to main content

 Beat Shapes was developed by Inspiration Beggar.

-Beat Shapes has received positive reviews from players.
+Beat Shapes has received mostly positive reviews from players.
 Most players liked Beat Shapes for its graphics but disliked it for its music.

 Beat Shapes is a single player game.